ForgeRock/iot-edge/docs/getting-started.md

     -certfile "./examples/resources/dynamic-thing.cert.pem"
 ```

-### Run the Thing Gateway examples
+### Run the IoT Gateway examples

-The [Thing Gateway](https://github.com/ForgeRock/iot-edge/blob/master/cmd/gateway/main.go) has its own identity in AM,
+The [IoT Gateway](https://github.com/ForgeRock/iot-edge/blob/master/cmd/gateway/main.go) has its own identity in AM,
 which similar to a Thing, can be manually or dynamically registered.
 When manually registered, the gateway requires an
 asymmetric key pair for signing.
 When dynamically registered, the gateway requires an asymmetric key pair for signing,
 and a CA signed X.509 certificate containing the key pair's public key.